SamuelH91/Civ6EGRM/README.md

 More detailed instruction and installation guide under

-## TODOs
-- Lock civ colors (and modify them away from close ocean blue or land green)
-- Include natural wonders and other tile improvement data (some custom visualization?)

-- Nice to have stuff in future:
-  - Optional visualize units
-  - Show disasters (e.g. meteors would be quite easy from tile data)
-  - List events (e.g. wars, wonders, great people)

 ## Tested with
 - Base game: (Single + Multi)
 - Expansions: (RF + GS)